-- Students proceeding toward the Bachelor of Design degree must meet residence requirements of the Faculty of Arts (§44.2). - b.
+- a.
+Students proceeding toward the Bachelor of Design degree must meet residence requirements of the Faculty of Arts (§44.2). - b.
 When enrolled in the Design program, students are required to take a minimum of ★24 during Fall/Winter.
 The Department may recommend to the Dean exemption from this regulation. - c.
-The 500-level DES (★12) and 400-level ART H (★3) program requirements must be taken at the University of Alberta - With the prior approval of the Department, students may substitute for an Arts or Science option in Year 2 or 3 or 4, up to ★6 from the following:
+The 500-level DES (★12) and 400-level ART H (★3) program requirements must be taken at the University of Alberta.

+d.
+With the prior approval of the Department, students may substitute for an Arts or Science option in Year 2 or 3 or 4, up to ★6 from the following:

-Faculty of Agriculture, Forestry, and Home Economics HECOL 100 HECOL 201 HECOL 353 HECOL 150 HECOL 268
+Faculty of Agriculture, Forestry, and Home Economics: HECOL 100, 150, 201, 268, 353

-Faculty of Engineering ENGG 209

-School of Native Studies
+Faculty of Engineering: ENGG 209 School of Native Studies: NS 360

-NS 360

-Faculty of Rehabilitation Medicine REHAB 476
+Faculty of Rehabilitation Medicine; REHAB 476